 Be Willing and Able to Hatch and Administer LIVE food EVERY DAY --Dwarf seahorses are ridiculously tiny, and thus need ridiculously tiny food.
 The most plentiful and accessible is live baby brine shrimp (often referred to as bbs).
 You will need to hatch these yourself, because live food this small is rarely offered in pet stores.
 Hatching them is not difficult, but does require dedication to a daily ritual you can NOT skip.
-You'll also need to occasionally enrich the bbs with a supplement, to help ensure the seahorses are getting a good nutritive value.
+You'll also need to enrich the bbs daily with a supplement (which the bbs eat and thereby enrich themselves), to help ensure the seahorses are getting a good nutritive value.

 Be Willing to Have a Seahorse ONLY tank --Regular seahorses are slow and have specific needs that make very few other fish suitable roommates.
 Due to their size, dwarves have even fewer compatible tank mates.
 For success with your first dwarf seahorses, I STRONGLY suggest keeping ONLY dwarf seahorses in your tank.
 If you think you'll get bored and want something faster, wigglier or with more variety, then this is not the right hobby for you.

 Have a Plan for Babies --If kept in proper conditions that keep them happy, dwarf seahorses WILL breed.
 I repeat: WILL BREED!
 I've read several different ranges for how many young to expect per batch, and it seems like between 4-15 is a good ball park.
-My own dwarves had 7, 9, and 4 (different dads on different weekends of the same month).
+I've gotten as many as 18 once.
 What will you do if your seahorses breed and start to overpopulate the tank?
 Are you willing to set up a second tank?
 Willing to establish a relationship with a local fish store to sell them stock?
 Willing to be picky enough with private re-homings that you don't just let any jerk off CL have some that they'll probably kill in days?
 Mull over the eventual baby scenario and see how you feel.
-If you're not sure, you may wish to purchase all females as you start up and learn.
+If you're not sure, you may wish to purchase all females or all males as you start up and learn.
 They are just as entertaining and still come in fun colors.

 Step 2: What to Expect From Dwarf Seahorses

 Dwarf seahorses only have a life expectancy of about 1yr, though there are some reports flying around online that say up to 2yrs is possible in captivity.
+I DO currently have guy who is a bit over 2, which is amazing.
 Given this short life span, it is nice to have a little breeding in your tank to replenish your stock naturally over time.
 If babies sound like too much for you to deal with, you can, of course, just purchase new horses when yours have lived out their expectancies.

 They are TINY-- only about 1.5 inch tall max, maybe 2 inches with tail fully extended.
 When babies are first born from the father's pouch they barely seem larger than a fish turd with eyes, but they grow quickly in their first weeks.